Bringing our clients deep industry knowledge

-Across our Research and Consulting businesses, STL Partners has also developed unparalleled expertise in three industry domains – Edge computing, Telco cloud, and Digital health.
+Across our Research and Consulting businesses, STL Partners has also developed unparalleled expertise in four industry domains – Edge computing, Network Innovation (Including Telco cloud), Sustainability and Private Networks.
 We bring years of tangible experience, coupled with a forward thinking mentality, to define how the industry can be successful and drive growth in these areas.

 New technologies and demand for new applications means the time is ripe for edge.
 Consumers want low latency for content-driven experiences and enterprises require local processing for security and resilient operations.

 Those who want to add value in this space need to understand the business models, the use cases and define a clear go-to-market plan, including operators who can use edge computing to grow revenues outside connectivity.